Skip to main content

 Build

-The Stand to Squat is a fundamental bodyweight exercise that moves directly from an upright position into a squat and back to standing.
-It focuses on coordinating hips, knees, and ankles through a full range of motion without external load, making it a simple but effective movement pattern.
+The Stand to Squat is a fundamental bodyweight movement — you simply lower from a standing position into a full squat and return to standing.
+Without any external load, the exercise focuses entirely on coordinating the hips, knees, and ankles through a complete range of motion.

 This exercise works well as a warm-up, skill-building drill, or light strength movement for beginners.
-It’s useful for improving squat confidence and consistency, and can be made easier by limiting depth or more challenging by slowing the tempo or pausing briefly at the bottom.
+It can be made easier by limiting depth or more challenging by slowing the tempo or adding a brief pause at the bottom.

 1. Begin by standing with your feet slightly wider than shoulder-width apart, toes pointed slightly outward, and arms relaxed at your sides.